tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Mantle of the Necromancer

+Undead creatures take a -2 penalty to their attacks against you if they are also engaged with one or more of your allies.

+**Quirk:** Ghosts and other undead spirits regularly petition you for aid.

+---

 #### Pale Mantle of Suffering

 This cloak is usually pale white, but becomes redder and darker as its power grows.
 You heal 2 hit points (champion: 4; epic: 10) whenever an enemy suffers ongoing damage caused by one of your attacks.
 Rumors that certain Drow nobles wear pale mantles that are so blooddrenched they appear black as night are quite accurate.